petedavisdev/petedavis.dev/_posts/interactive-content-with-components-in-markdown-on-vuepress.md

 </template>

 <style scoped>
-    /* Customise your the style of your form here */
+    /* Customise the style of your form here */
 </style>
 ```